taiQui/UsefulTool/README.md

     ```
     You are on Linux machine

     Enter your path - default '/home'

     executing...
      at /home/xxxx/testyo

     We found 1 times 'yo'

     ```
+  * inspect

+    * You can search any strings in any file with given path.

+    * ex : dirtool inspect hello

+    ```
+    You are on Linux machine

+    Enter your path - default '/home'
+    .
+    executing...
+    Begin inpection of 'aaaaaaaaaaaa'
+    regex : False
+    PATH : .
+        √ String : 'aaaaaaaaaaaa ' was found in :ch2.txt located in :/hello/test

+    ```

+    * ex : dirtool inspect "[0-9a-zA-Z]" yes

+    ```
+    You are on Linux machine

+    Enter your path - default '/home'
+    .
+    executing...
+    Begin inpection of '[0-9a-zA-Z]'
+    regex : True
+    PATH : .
+        √ String : 'aaaaaaaaaaaa ' was found in :ch2.txt located in :/hello/test

+    ```

 ## GEN